rwightman/efficientdet-pytorch/README.md

 ### Run Training

-`./distributed_train.sh 2 /mscoco --model tf_efficientdet_d0 -b 16 --amp  --lr .05 --warmup-epochs 5  --sync-bn --opt fusedmomentum --fill-color mean --model-ema`
+`./distributed_train.sh 2 /mscoco --model tf_efficientdet_d0 -b 16 --amp  --lr .04 --warmup-epochs 5  --sync-bn --opt fusedmomentum --fill-color mean --model-ema`

 NOTE:
 * Training script currently defaults to a model that does NOT have redundant conv + BN bias layers like the official models, set correct flag when validating.
 * I've only trained with img mean (`--fill-color mean`) as the background for crop/scale/aspect fill, the official repo uses black pixel (0) (`--fill-color 0`).
 Both likely work fine.
 * The official training code uses EMA weight averaging by default, it's not clear there is a point in doing this with the cosine LR schedule, I find the non-EMA weights end up better than EMA in the last 10-20% of training epochs
 * The default h-params is a very close to unstable (exploding loss), don't try using Nesterov momentum.
 Try to keep the batch size up, use sync-bn.

+### Examples of Training / Fine-Tuning on Alternate Datasets

+* Alex Shonenkov has a clear and concise Kaggle kernel which illustrates fine-tuning these models for detecting wheat heads: https://www.kaggle.com/shonenkov/training-efficientdet
+* If you have a good example script or kernel training these models with a different dataset, feel free to notify me for inclusion here...

 ## Results